paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 #### Amendments
 2024—Subsec. (b)(1)(K).
 Pub.
 L. 118–63, § 1204(a), added subpar.
 (K).

 Subsec. (g)(5).
 Pub.
 L. 118–63, § 1205, struck out par.
 (5).
-Prior to amendment, text of par.
-(5) read as follows: “Not later than January 31, 2002, and annually thereafter, the Board shall transmit to the Senate Committee on Commerce, Science, and Transportation and the House Transportation and Infrastructure Committee a report identifying the total amount of overtime payments made under this subsection in the preceding fiscal year, and the number of employees whose overtime pay under this subsection was limited in that fiscal year as a result of the 15 percent limit established by paragraph (2).”
+Text read as follows: “Not later than January 31, 2002, and annually thereafter, the Board shall transmit to the Senate Committee on Commerce, Science, and Transportation and the House Transportation and Infrastructure Committee a report identifying the total amount of overtime payments made under this subsection in the preceding fiscal year, and the number of employees whose overtime pay under this subsection was limited in that fiscal year as a result of the 15 percent limit established by paragraph (2).”

 Subsec. (h).
 Pub.
 L. 118–63, § 1206, added subsec. (h).